January 8, 2020

 Catherine decided that she wasn’t getting as much out of hacklodge as she thought she would and she would rather cut it short to go home and be with friends.
 So she packed up her stuff and went back to East Campus.

 I watched a tech talk by Ankit from ReverieLabs, which is a former YC company that uses computation to generate compounds to patent and sell to pharma companies.
 He had an interesting story because that wasn’t really the original goal, but by just going for the idea that he was passionate about it eventually turned into something.
-Similarly, today I was listening to a lot of Will and David’s covers and I was thinking about how cool it is that they are doing something that they really enjoy.
+Similarly, today I was listening to a lot of Will’s covers and I was thinking about how cool it is that he is doing something that he really enjoys.

 I think these two examples are different because one is a professional interest that changed enough to become a successful business, and one is a hobby that is becoming profitable due to an increased following rather than a modification of the art itself.
 This and my conversation with Catherine today have made me realize that there are two styles at play: a business side where you change what you’re doing to fit the desires of your audience, and a hobby side where you do what you want long enough that the people that like it will come to you.